 Moreover, bike-specific shoes offer more substantial comfort for longer rides.
 Regular shoes work for walking or running.
 But on a bike, your feet move differently than when walking.
 Plus, you're flexing different muscles.

 Cycling shoes should fit securely to keep your feet from rubbing and getting blistered.
 Plus, if you’re riding in the rain, you don’t have to worry about your foot slipping off the pedal because your cycling shoes keep it clipped.
-So even if you've just been riding in street shoes, you owe it to yourself to try a good pair of cycling shoes.
+So even if you've just been riding in street shoes, you owe it to yourself to try a good pair of new cycling shoes.

-There are two main categories of bike shoes: road and mountain.
-Beyond that, mountain bike shoes break into two more categories, “clipless” and flat.
-There are also some categories that can fall in between mountain and road, like gravel bike shoes and commuter bike shoes.
+There are two main categories of cycling shoes: road and mountain.
+Beyond that, mountain bike shoes break into two more classes, "clipless" and flat.
+Some types fall between mountain and road shoe, like gravel and commuter bike shoes.

 Here's a look at some of the main types of men's and women's cycling shoes:

 Road Cycling Shoes

 Road cycling shoes are lightweight, have smooth outsoles, and provide good ventilation.
 Their key feature is the sole.
-It’s stiff to help transfer power to your pedals to enhance performance.
-That stiff sole also makes them fairly difficult to walk on because of the lack of traction and flex, not to mention the cleats.
+It's stiff to help transfer power to your pedals to enhance performance.
+Unfortunately, that stiff sole makes them somewhat difficult to walk on because of the lack of traction and flex, not to mention the cleats.

 A road bike generally calls for a three-bolt clip-in pedal system.
-Cleats attach the bottom of the shoe to the pedals.
-By attaching your shoe to the pedal you actually transfer power both when pulling up and pushing down on the pedals.
-It’s important to make sure the cleats are installed properly or your risk of injury goes up.
+Cleats attach the bottom of the cycling shoe to the pedals.
+Connecting your shoe to the pedal allows you to transfer power when pulling up and pushing down on the pedals.
+It's essential to install the cleats properly, or your risk of injury goes up.

 Mountain Bike Shoes

 Mountain bike shoes come in flat and clipless styles.
 Often these shoes benefit from more tread in case you need to get off your bike and walk.
 They’re also compatible with some indoor cycling equipment.
 Flat shoes have no cleats but do have rubber outsoles for better grip on your pedals.
-The lack of cleats also makes it easy to get on and off your bike.
-Use flat shoes for casual riding, trail riding or technical riding.
+The lack of cleats makes it easy to get on and off your bike.
+Use flat cycling shoes for casual, trail, or technical riding.

-Clipless mountain bike shoes use a two-bolt cleat system (called SPD) that are recessed into the soles to make it easier to walk.
+Clipless mountain bike shoes use a two-bolt cleat system (SPD) that is recessed into the soles to make walking easier.